 This guide serves as a basic introduction to the syntax and structure of making an API call.
-Where possible, MAST APIs adhere to the following syntax and structure.
+Where possible, MAST APIs adhere to the syntax and structure described here.

 On this page...